There is no doubt that Dubai has become a global destination, attracting people from around the world to live, work, or visit.

 Once the above is done, your connection will be activated by DEWA.

 To complete your home, a Wi-Fi connection is needed to get connected to the world.
 Etisalat and du are the sole providers of internet connection in Dubai, and with a few steps, you can complete this process.
 All you have to do is submit all the required documents at the respective service centres, pay the required installation fees, and book a technician to install the connection for you.

 Wasl is one of the most renowned real estate development and management companies in Dubai, managing an extensive real estate portfolio spanning more than 50,000 residential and commercial properties across the emirate.

 The company offers a range of e-services under one roof, including a 24-hour call centre providing premier customer service; contract leasing, renewing and termination; and maintenance requests.

-To start your rental journey and discover how easy it is to rent an apartment in Dubai, download the wasl properties leasing app and search for the available properties.
-For further information, contact 800-wasl (800-9275) or email@example.com .
+To start your rental journey and discover how easy it is to rent an apartment in Dubai, download the Wasl leasing app and search for the available properties.
+For further information, contact 800-Wasl (800-9275) or email@example.com .

 Finding an apartment in Dubai has never been easier!